Bugs, Rugs, and Storage. What You Need To Know.

 THIS RUG HAS BUGS!
 (What do I do?)

-1) Evaluate the damage, make a decision, and get a waiver.
+1. Evaluate the damage, make a decision, and get a waiver.

 Sometimes the damage – especially from a rug storage infestation where bugs have been left alone for years to feast on rug fibers – is too great.
-You have to way the costs of cleaning if the rug is not salvageable.
+You have to weigh the costs of cleaning if the rug is not salvageable.

 If disposal is the only option, refuse to take the rug into your facility.
 Have the owner write on the work order, or by email if the owner is not at your location, to properly dispose of the contaminated rug.